 It’s also designed with contoured straps that have extra padding for more comfort when wearing it as a backpack.

-And these straps can be tucked away in a zippered pocket when converting it to a wheeled backpack.
+And the straps can be tucked away in a zippered pocket when not in use.

 Although the organization of the bag is fairly simple and straightforward, there are a few additional pockets to hold smaller items and a laptop pouch that holds up to a 17″ laptop.

-This is the ideal bag for someone who is looking for a lightweight and inexpensive rolling backpack for carry-on travel, business trips, or commuting to work or school.
+This is the ideal bag for someone who’s looking for a lightweight and inexpensive backpack with wheels for carry-on travel, business trips, or commuting to work or school.